 I like to hold the feet under hot running water to wash most of the gunk off.
 Then I use a scrub brush to get them as clean as possible.
 I don’t use soap or bleach, or anything like that.
 Just lots of hot water and scrubbing.

 I’m not going to lie.
 This picture totally creeps me out.
 The texture of the feet is even weirder than they look.
 Try not to think about it too much as you work with them.

-Once the feet are super clean, toss them into a pot of simmering water for between 10-20 seconds.
+Once the feet are super clean, toss them into a pot of simmering water on the stove for between 10-20 seconds.
 Don’t boil them.
 A hot simmer just on the verge of a boil is perfect.
+Use a lid to help keep everything contained.

 Use tongs to transfer them to a bowl of ice cold water.

-Let them sit in the cold water for a few seconds before taking them out one by one to peel.
+Let them sit in the ice water for a few seconds before taking them out one by one to peel.

 The skin should peel right off.
 If it isn’t peeling easily, pop it back into the simmering water for another 10 seconds.
 That should do the trick.
 Peel as much as you can by hand.